tardate/LittleArduinoProjects/Electronics101/MCP2200/DevKit/README.md

 # #334 MCP2200/DevKit

-Exploring the capabilities of the MCP2200 USB-to-UART and program it from a MacOSX host.
+Exploring the capabilities of the MCP2200 USB-to-UART transceiver and program it from a MacOSX host.

 ![Build](./assets/DevKit_build.jpg?raw=true)